 Purpose of the Tracks:

 The purpose of these audio tracks are to help individuals with typical sensory systems understand what it might be like for a student with auditory sensitivity and filtering problems to do an everyday task like taking a spelling test in a classroom.
 Sounds that would be heard in a typical classroom are amplified.

 The information basis for this simulation is from several autobiographical accounts as well as resources including Teaching Children with Autism by Kathleen Ann Quill (pg.
 39-40); Understanding the Nature of Autism by Janice E. Janzen (pg.
 20, 141); Asperger's Syndrome by Tony Attwood (chapter 7); and many other sources on autism and the challenges faced by individuals with Autism Spectrum Disorder.

-Kathy Case - C.O.O.R.
+Developed by: Kathy Case - C.O.O.R.
 ISD